novousernx/vagrant-iac-usecases/gcp-iac-awx-server/README.md

-# Ansible AWX Server - Using Vaagrant iac
+# Ansible AWX Server - Using Vagrant iac
 (Infra as a Code)

 AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
 It is the upstream project for Tower, a commercial derivative of AWX.